hashicorp/terraform-provider-google/website/docs/r/apigee_environment.html.markdown

   NodeConfig for setting the min/max number of nodes associated with the environment.
   Structure is [documented below](#nested_node_config).

+* `type` -
+  (Optional)
+  Types that can be selected for an Environment.
+Each of the types are limited by capability and capacity.
+Refer to Apigee's public documentation to understand about each of these types in details.
+  An Apigee org can support heterogeneous Environments.
+  Possible values are: `ENVIRONMENT_TYPE_UNSPECIFIED`, `BASE`, `INTERMEDIATE`, `COMPREHENSIVE`.

 <a name="nested_node_config"></a>The `node_config` block supports: